yun-vis/tools-for-work/pages/thesis.md

 - For each chapter and section, add 1~2 sentences to describe what you plan to address here.
 - Research questions and hypotheses addressed in the concept should also be moved here.
 - Setup table of content and corss-reference for all citations.
+- If you have a repository for the project (i.e., GitHub, GitLab, etc.), do not forget to put it in the thesis.
+- If your project contain websites, make them public available and also add URLs in the thesis.

 ## Thesis Submission (various deadlines):